One of the major topics that intimidate test engineers is the No-QA question or approach (depending on your view of it).

-I heard such responses after the session of “Fiverr delivering fast..No QA”, by Gil Wasserman, Fiverr VP R&D, at our Agile Israel 2016 event.
+I heard such responses after the session “Fiverr delivering fast..No QA”, by Gil Wasserman, Fiverr VP R&D, at our Agile Israel 2016 event.
 QA members asked me if they should look for their next role, and I keep hearing this concern whenever this topic arises.

 So, is it true?
 Should we eliminate the QA role?
 Or better say – merge it into the developer’s role?

 I truly understand the motivation for a No-QA approach – We do want to have a shared team responsibility for quality.
 We want the team to own it.
-We want developers to develop quality code and quality products and not to handover the code to someone else’s problem.
+We want developers to develop quality code and quality products and not to hand over the code to someone else’s problem.
 But I found that the No-QA way of doing it provides a contradictory message.
 If we eliminate the QA how will we increase the quality?
-How will we focus developer’s attention on quality?
+How will we focus the developer’s attention on quality?
 What do we expect them to do?

 Does this mean that there is no need for QA as team members?
 No QA expertise that should be valued?

 Well, if we eliminate the QA role we don’t leave much choice for the developers other than to tell them that there is no one else to test, so they have to.